pseelam02/GPT/Building_GPT/README.md

-This is a transformer bigram model that predicts shakespeare
+This is a transformer bigram model that predicts txt.

+Project vision:
+- Clean office dataset
+- train model on cleaned data set
+- create api to call model
+- create a simple website to interact with api